Suitters/pysui-flask/README.rst

 **Endpoint GET** `/account/signing_requests`

 When submitted, default signer (submitter) or those indicated in `signers` get a signing request queued to their account.
+If there is explicit `signers`, a request is posted to each individual signer.
+This may include both a `sender` signer and `sponor` signer.
+Either of which could be a MultiSignature (see below).

 Accounts can query for any outstanding signature requests, return payload is array of 0 or more requests

 .. code-block::